tergav17/i281-dev/dos/Syscalls.md

 The procedure to execute a system call is as follows:
 - Set the current data bank to bank 0
-- Place the return address in memory address [D]
+- Place the return address in register C (Will get moved to [D] on syscall execution)
 - Place the return page in memory address [D+1]
 - Place the syscall # in register B
 - Place the syscall argument (if needed) in register A